-Through conventional mortgages, the most you can borrow for a “jumbo” loan is between $500,000 and $800,000 depending on where you live.
+Through conventional mortgages, the most you can borrow for a conforming loan is between $726,200 in most areas and $1,089,300 in high-cost areas (As of 2023).
 Physician mortgages don’t have this same borrowing cap, which can provide more flexibility for physicians and their families.
 Keep in mind, however, that just because you can borrow more than you would be able to through a conventional loan doesn’t mean you should.
 Physicians should still look to borrow within (or below) their means to maximize their salary.

 A recent study showed that physician mortgage rates are on par with conventional jumbo mortgage rates.
 However, this isn’t always the case.
 Your interest rate will still largely depend on your unique financial situation.
 It can be helpful to look at a physician mortgage calculator to get a ballpark idea of what you can expect.

 Ultimately, the different interest rates from a physician mortgage loan vs. a conventional/FHA loan is one of the most vital calculations when comparing your loan options.